History of Jakarta: Early kingdoms (4th century AD)

-The coastal area and port of Jakarta in northern West Java has been the location of human settlement since the 4th century BCE Buni culture.
+The coastal area and port of Jakarta in northern West Java has been the location of human settlement since the 4th century BC Buni culture.
 The earliest historical record discovered in Jakarta is the Tugu inscription, which was discovered in Tugu sub-district, North Jakarta.
 It is among the oldest inscriptions in Indonesian history.
 The area was part of the Indianized kingdom of Tarumanagara.

-In AD 397, King Purnawarman established Sunda Pura, located on the northern coast of West Java, as the new capital city for the kingdom.
+In AD 358, King Purnawarman established Sundapura, located on the northern coast of West Java, as the new capital city for the kingdom.
 The capital of Tarumanagara kingdom was most probably located somewhere between Tugu sub-district North Jakarta and Bekasi Regency West Java.
 Purnawarman left seven memorial stones across the area, including the present-day Banten and West Java provinces, consisting of inscriptions bearing his name.

-Kingdom of Sunda (669–1527)
+Sunda Kingdom (669–1527)

-After the power of Tarumanagara declined, its territories became part of the Kingdom of Sunda.
+After the power of Tarumanagara declined, its territories became part of the Sunda Kingdom.
 According to the Chinese source, Chu-fan-chi, written by Chou Ju-kua in the early 13th Century, the Sumatra-based kingdom of Srivijaya ruled Sumatra, the Malay peninsula, and western Java (known as Sunda).
 The port of Sunda was described as strategic and thriving, with pepper from Sunda renowned for its supreme quality.
 The people of the area worked in agriculture and their houses were built on wooden piles.

 One of the ports at the mouth of a river was renamed Sunda Kelapa or Kalapa (Coconut of Sunda), as written in Hindu Bujangga Manik, manuscripts from a monk's lontar and one of the precious remnants of Old Sundanese literature.
 The port served Pakuan Pajajaran (present day Bogor), the capital of the Sunda Kingdom.
 By the fourteenth century, Sunda Kelapa became a major trading port for the kingdom.

 Accounts of 16th century European explorers make mention of a city called Kalapa, which apparently served as the primary port of a Hindu kingdom of Sunda.
-In 1522, the Portuguese secured Luso Sundanese padrão, a political and economic agreement with the Sunda Kingdom, the authority of the port.
-In exchange for military assistance against the threat of the rising Islamic Javan Sultanate of Demak, Prabu Surawisesa, king of Sunda at that time, granted them free access to the pepper trade.
+In 1522, the Portuguese secured Luso-Sundanese padrão, a political and economic agreement with the Sunda Kingdom, the authority of the port.
+In exchange for military assistance against the threat of the rising Islamic Javan Demak Sultanate, Prabu Surawisesa, the king of Sunda at that time, granted them free access to the pepper trade.
 Portuguese who were in the service of the sovereign made their homes in Sunda Kelapa.